Willow Run: Airport

 Willow Run Airport was built as part of the bomber plant.
 The airfield passed into civilian hands after the war and is now controlled by Wayne County Airport Authority.
 Part of the airport complex operated at various times as a research facility affiliated with the University of Michigan, and as a secondary United States Air Force Installation.
 Willow Run Airport has remained active as a cargo and general aviation airfield.
-Since 1992, it has been home to the Yankee Air Museum.
+Since 1992, the airport has been home to the former Yankee Air Museum and the National Museum of Aviation and Technology at Historic Willow Run, now referred to as the Michigan Flight Museum.